 |Leaders: John and Megan Tomlinson - 01695 578207|

 The Drama Group rehearses at the above location and times.

-We present two productions a year usually with a one-act play in the first half and a variety of entertainment in the second half although we now include a Murder Mystery play from time to time.
+We present two productions a year usually with a one-act play in the first half and a variety of entertainment in the second half although we now include Murder Mysteries and full length plays from time to time.